braincaus/bank/README.md

 # Bank

-This project was build as part of a Code Challenge.
+This project was build as part of a Code Challenge, with some small changes to make the exercise more similar to what really happens.
+For which "Celery" was added for queue management.

 In order to run it locally is important you have installed Python and Virtualenv or Similar to create python's virtual envs.

+A `.env` file must be created with:

+    SECRET_KEY='django-insecure-&nt1^sx(=$*o=n&ml#ke--8b4x19n^_2u437(s_*fc3&xcuss2'
+    DEBUG=True
+    RABBITMQ_HOST=localhost
+    RABBITMQ_USER=bank
+    RABBITMQ_PASSWORD=bank
+    RABBITMQ_VHOST=bank

 Once you are sure of the above, run on your terminal:

     python manage.py migrate
     python manage.py runserver

+In order to run the worker locally, a docker-compose with a RabbitMQ service.

+    docker-compose up -d                                 # To up service celery -A bank.celery worker --loglevel=info         # To up worker

 After that, you can open your browser on [http://localhost:8000/api/](http://localhost:8000/api/).